sandermak/sandermak.github.com/_posts/2013-03-23-year-blogging-analyzed-r.md

 {% endhighlight  %}

 ### Visitors
 Now on to some actual numbers.
-In the past year, this blog received 23,903 visits (18724 unique), generating 27,860 pageviews.
+In the past year, this blog received 23,903 visits (from 18724 unique visitors), generating 27,860 pageviews.
 As you can see, there are some huge spikes in the number of visitors:

 ![Visits per day](/analytics/figure/visitsperday.png)

 (again, check the [RMarkdown](/analytics/blog_analytics.html) to see how the graphs are generated)

-The highest datapoint was measured on the day [Martin Odersky](https://twitter.com/odersky) tweeted my [Scala is like Git](/blog/scala/2012/12/scala-is-like-git/) post in December 2012, driving a record 2077 visits to my blog in one day.
+The highest datapoint was measured in December 2012 when [Martin Odersky](https://twitter.com/odersky) tweeted my [Scala is like Git](/blog/scala/2012/12/scala-is-like-git/) post, driving a record 2077 visits to my blog in one day.
 The other peaks can all be explained by referral traffic from social link sharing sites such as Reddit and DZone.
 Alas, 15, the median number of visits per day paints a better picture of the actual events for most days.
 Fortunately, the trendline (a linear regression line) is sloped upwards.

 It's also interesting to see how the visits are distributed over the days of the week, using a boxplot on the same data:
 ![Visits per day of week](/analytics/figure/visitsperweekday.png)